TL-Consulting-Lab/STAR-azurefunction-.NET/Demo-Prompts.md

    - Provides local testing URL

 ## Code Modification Commands
-8. Edit #file azure-function-copilot-demo.cs Update the time to AEST instead of UTC time
+8. Edit HelloWorld.cs and update This HTTP triggered function executed successfully to Welcome!
-   - Changes the time zone from UTC to Australian Eastern Standard Time
+   - Change the message "HTTP triggered function executed successfully" to "Welcome!".
    - Modifies time display functionality

 9. Edit the functionality to include a Greeting based on the time of the day